Bolivia: sacred lakes & salt flats

 Day 04 Pachamama ceremony

 We recommend waking up early to witness the sunrise over Lake Titicaca – watching the orange glow spreading over the still waters is an experience you won’t want to miss.
 After breakfast, you’ll be invited to take part in a Pachamama (Mother Nature) ceremony with the local weavers, considered of great physical, emotional and spiritual importance to the indigenous Aymara people.
 You’ll spend the rest of the morning exploring the island’s sacred sights, from the ancient Inca steps to the village of Yumani (home to a sacred fountain believed to hold the key to everlasting youth).
-After lunch, you’ll begin your return to civilisation, sailing back across the deep lake waters to Copacabana and onward to La Paz.
+After lunch, you’ll begin your return to civilization, sailing back across the deep lake waters to Copacabana and onward to La Paz.

 Day 05 Into the Uyuni Desert